TandaHQ/react-hackernews-bootcamp-one/chapters/zero.md

 Save and refresh your page.
 You should see no changes.
 If you inspect the elements on the page, you should see that our `root` element has a single child - a `DIV` with the text 'Hello Hacker News'.

-If you're lost, this is commit fd43b12 on the branch `chapter-one`.
+If you're lost, or you get stuck, your code should look like [this](https://github.com/TandaHQ/react-hackernews-bootcamp-one/blob/942ec190e31ec4bc2ebfd751c80c0d04d424c159/source/index.js).

 ### Moving to JSX